 You could jump through all the hoops to get the email to reply to or just call them.
 The phone number to call to upgrade to Sixt Platinum status is 855-802-1387

 I was then asked for my Mastercard World Elite account number.
 Now, I could have given him our Citi Prestige card number but I wanted to see if I could get the same benefits with a less expensive card.
 I noticed that the JetBlue Plus card from Barclays is a Mastercard World Elite card.
-I gave this account number and after he verified the account was valid, the process was started.
+I gave this account number and after he verified the account, the process was started.